Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies

-By comparing the upper and lower panels of Figs.~\ref{Fig:zrel_hist}-\ref{Fig:joint} we can see some differences between the galaxies affected by the cuts when using GAMA versus Espec as calibration.
+By comparing the upper and lower panels of Figs.~\ref{Fig:zrel_hist}-\ref{Fig:joint}, we can see some differences between the galaxies affected by the cuts when using GAMA versus Espec as calibration.
 This can indicate situations where GAMA does not provide sufficient calibration for KiDS-Bright color space and additional data, such as from Espec, should be used to purify the photometric sample.
 However, as discussed below, interchanging between the two spectroscopic datasets for cleanup has very little influence on the resulting photo-$z$ statistics.

 The effect of the KiDS-Bright sample cleanup on its photo-$z$ properties is quantified in Table \ref{Tab: photo-zstats}.
-The photo-z statistics is calculated for the KiDS-Bright sample cross-matched with GAMA-eq.
-As expected, the average redshift of the sample decreases if a brighter flux cut is adopted, while it goes up if the galaxies with the largest relative photo-$z$ error $Dz$ (Eq.~\ref{eq:rel}) are discarded, and it remains largely unchanged if the cleanup is based on the largest absolute errors $\Delta z$.
-The reduction in the mean photo-$z$ residuals (Eq.~\ref{eq:abs}, $4^{\rm th}$ and $5^{\rm th}$ columns) is by a factor of a few or even more (in absolute terms) for redshift-based cuts while interestingly they stay almost intact for a more aggressive magnitude cut.
+As expected, the average redshift of the sample decreases if a brighter flux cut is adopted, while it goes up if the galaxies with the largest relative photo-$z$ error $Dz$ (Eq.~\ref{eq:rel}) are discarded.
+It remains largely unchanged if the cleanup is based on the largest absolute errors $\Delta z$.
+The photo-z statistics are calculated for the KiDS-Bright sample cross-matched with GAMA-eq.
+The reduction in the mean photo-$z$ residuals (Eq.~\ref{eq:abs}, columns 4-5) is by a factor of a few or even more (in absolute terms) for redshift-based cuts while interestingly they stay almost intact for a more aggressive magnitude cut.
 Furthermore, each of the analyzed cuts lowers the scatter in photo-$z$ errors, both in terms of standard deviation and SMAD, when compared to the original sample case: the former is reduced by $\sim 6\%$ (when implementing cleanup in $Dz$ or $\Delta z$), whereas the latter decreases by $\sim3\%$ (cut in $Dz$ based on the Espec calibration).
 It is worth noting that a larger relative reduction in SD than in SMAD means that the photo-$z$ residuals become more Gaussian after our proposed cuts, due to a reduction in outliers.
 Still, the fact that SD is still much larger than SMAD indicates that there are still considerable non-Gaussian wings and/or outlier populations in the photo-$z$ error distribution (see, e.g., the discussion in \citetalias{Bilicki2021}).